-The District of Staffordshire Moorlands covers an area of 57,600 hectares, of which 32% is classed as rural, and serves a resident population of 98,4271.
-There are currently 44,360 domestic households on the Council Tax valuation list and 3,135 non-domestic properties on the Business Rates list.
+The District of Staffordshire Moorlands covers an area of 57,600 hectares, of which 32% is classed as rural, and serves a resident population of 95,8001.
+There are 44,541 domestic households on the Council Tax valuation list and 3,178 non-domestic properties on the Business Rates list as at 31st March 2022.

 The District has faced significant financial challenges over recent years because of austerity measures, alongside cost pressures within services and greater volatility in financing streams.
 The shift in local authority financing has increased the focus on locally generated income streams - such as Council Tax and Business Rates and core Central Government funding has reduced substantially.
 This increases the control and influence the Council has over locally generated income but makes it more vulnerable to fluctuations within the local economy, increasing financial risk.
-The impact of the Coronavirus pandemic has substantially increased this financial risk.
+The negative impact of the on-going Coronavirus Pandemic on the world economy has been further worsened by Russia's invasion of Ukraine.
+The latter has caused a severe spike in global commodity prices.
+The UK and local economy is not immune to the resulting inflationary pressures.